tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **Notable tournament placings** GESC: Thailand Minor champions, 2<sup>nd</sup> place at MDL Changsha Major

 **How did they qualify?** Since this team's formation in Sept.
 2017, there were a whopping thirteen different players to don the VGJ.Storm tag at some point during the season.
-The addition of Resolut1on as the one position was the culmination, but it's no coincidence that the team with the most American players on the roster made it through the NA qualifiers first.
+The addition of Resolut1on as the one position was the conclusion, but it's no coincidence that the team with the most American players made it through the NA qualifiers first.

 **What can we expect?** Jeremy Lin to make his yearly cameo, but now with some actual skin in the game.